toru-nakai/nmsi/README.md

 No More Search for Installation.
 I am tired to search the same opens source installation method again, again...
-This is a quick and dirty tool to install open source software.
-Registered scripts works anytime, anywhere?
-Nobody knows.
+This tool intends to be a quick and handy tool to install open source software.

 ## Installation